spacetelescope/romancal/docs/roman/stpipe/user_step.rst

 or pipeline.
 Initialization and parameter settings are left up to the user.
 An example is::

-    from jwst.flatfield import FlatFieldStep
+    from romancal.flatfield import FlatFieldStep

     mystep = FlatFieldStep()
-    mystep.override_sflat = 'sflat.fits'
+    mystep.override_sflat = 'sflat.asdf'
     output = mystep.run(input)

-`input` in this case can be a fits file containing the appropriate data, or the output of a previously run step/pipeline, which is an instance of a particular :ref:`datamodel<datamodels>`.
+`input` in this case can be a asdf file containing the appropriate data, or the output of a previously run step/pipeline, which is an instance of a particular :ref:`datamodel<datamodels>`.

 Unlike the ``call`` class method, there is no parameter initialization that